onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 done => predicted

-The highest achievement for a social species is to improve its organization
+The highest achievement for a social species is to improve its organization The most important question is not why there is something rather than nothing, or what's the origin of life, or how evolution overcame error catastrophy, or what latest product is being influenzad by the Kardashians, or the "hard" problem of consciousness - the most important question is what our system should be as a social species, because solving that aids in solving every other problem - including Kardashian matters.

+how many issues go unadressed because only a fraction of the population even thinks/knows about them and it's impossible to get them on the political platform of anyone - not because they aren't important, but because they aren't important enough and there is only so much one can fit into a political campaign? and so nothing ever changes, no awareness about them is generated, and even if everyone would agree on what should happen (or there would be a 90%+ majority), no decision gets made because the issue never gets on the table?

 Wherever we turn our attention, things should improve